VARCem/VARCem/README.md

-Welcome to VARCem, the Virtual Archaelogical Computer EMulator.
+Welcome to **VARCem**, the Virtual Archaelogical Computer EMulator.

 VARCem is a software application which emulates a selection of of (mostly) x86-based PC systems and devices based on the ISA, EISA, VLB, MCA and PCI